 If you use GoToWebinar to create audio and visual conferences for generating sales to your business, then it only makes sense to integrate an email platform like AWeber with it.

 You can add registrants and attendees to your AWeber list automatically.
 You can also add upcoming, recurring, and finished webinars to your email list using the platform.

 Clickfunnels is the most popular, if not the most powerful, funnel builder platform around, and the AWeber integration makes it even stronger.

-You can add people who sign up to your funnels to one of your tags and lists on AWeber.
-FRom here, you can stay in touch with them by sending them upsells via broadcasts.
+You can add people who sign up for your funnels to one of your tags and lists on AWeber.
+From here, you can stay in touch with them by sending them upsells via broadcasts.

 AWeber Reviews from Users

 AWeber has an aggregate score of 4.2/5 from 541 users as of writing over at G2.
 Most reviews are effusive about the platform, but the general criticism was regarding the initial pricing of the tool ($19/month and no free tier).
 However, as we’ve seen above, AWeber rectified the issue and is now providing free accounts.

 Over at Capterra, AWeber scored 4.3/5 from 130 users.

 Similar to G2, most of the users were criticizing the plans and the lack of a free account (which has been rectified as seen in this review).